 Notes on accuracy

-- All figures reflect total headcount, not full-time-only students.
+- All figures reflect total headcount, including undergraduate and graduate students, full-time and part-time, rather than full-time-only counts.

-- Community colleges are included for consistency, based on enrollment size.
+- Community colleges are included for consistency, since the ranking is based solely on enrollment size.

 What Are the Major Colleges in Louisiana?